 Real estate is typically purchased using leverage.
-Debt opens the door for a variety of risks including interest rates, refinancing, sensitivity to occupancy and valuation risks.
+Debt opens the door for a variety of risks including interest rate, refinancing, sensitivity to occupancy, and valuation risks.
+Leverage is utilized to boost cash flow to investors, but if the property is impaired, there is risk of foreclosure.

-Moderate Income
+Income Characteristics